 The key to any legionella sampling programme is to make sure that you are getting a representative sample of all of the water in the system.
 Water samples should be taken from both hot and cold outlets rather than a mix of warm and cold water flowing through a mixer tap.

 Consideration should be given to areas of higher risk, especially where water temperatures drop out of specification, where stagnant water may be sitting in pipes or tanks, as well as that which regularly flows through the system.

 It’s good practice to label samples clearly with details of the outlet, the date and where they were taken from.
 This procedure allows for easy identification once the legionella testing results are available.

 Another recommendation is to “flush” the water system when taking samples.

 A pre-flush sample is water collected immediately after the tap or fitting is opened.
-The tap or fitting should not have previously been disinfected, or water run to waste.
+The tap or fitting should not have previously been disinfected.
 The pre-flush sample represents water held within the tap or fitting and ideally, should be taken when the tap has not been used for several hours

 A post-flush sample is water collected after the tap or tap fitting has been disinfected and water in the fitting has run to waste.
 The post-flush sample represents the quality of circulating water supplied to the tap or fitting.

 A pre-and post-flush sample should be taken at all outlets sampled.

 Water testing is an integral part of any legionella prevention programme and is essential for keeping building occupants safe.